zendesk/zendesk_api_client_php/CONTRIBUTING.md

 #### Methods

 Method docblocks should contain:

 * A short description of what the method does.
 * The parameters passed with what type to expect.
 * Description of the parameters passed with examples(optional).
 * The type of the return.
 * All the possible exceptions the method may throw.

-A good example of this is
+A good example of this is:

 ``` php
 /**